tealhorizon87/ms4_right-fit-tailoring/TESTING.md

 Any faults that were found have either been corrected or added to the 'known bugs' section in the README.

 The user authentication section has not been tested in this project as it has come directly from Django allauth and will have been thoroughly tested before release.
+Similarly.
+Stripe functionality has been tested in so much that orders are processed, caught by the webhooks, and stored in a correct manner.

 Back to [Table of Contents](#table-of-contents)